BMW 328: Production

 After the Second World War, the manufacturing plant in Eisenach where the 328 had been built found itself in the Soviet occupation zone, and automobile manufacturing in Eisenach would follow a state-directed path until German Reunification in 1989.

 Influence on Bristol

 One of the Mille Miglia 328s (disguised as a Frazer Nash) and BMW's technical plans for the car were taken from the bombed BMW factory by English representatives from the Bristol Aeroplane Company and Frazer Nash companies.
 Fiedler, the BMW engineer, was persuaded to come, too.
 Bristol Cars was set up to build complete cars, called Bristols, and would also supply engines to Frazer Nash for all their post-war cars.
 The first Bristol car, the 400, was heavily based on the BMW plans.

-This Bristol engine was also an option in AC cars, before the Cobra.
+This Bristol engine was also an option in AC cars, before the V8-engined Cobra.